 Convert high water use lawns to sustainable landscaping.

-Convert sprinklers to drip irrigation.
+Convert sprinklers in non-lawn areas to in-line drip irrigation.

 Replace conventional sprinkler nozzles with high-efficiency rotating models.